alexiscreuzot/Flamingo/README.md

 - It only show titles and source
 - Overall, it's not very appealing

 The purpose of this project is to provide the best experience possible for reading HN top stories.
+I've open-sourced both the code and the design file (.sketch).

+You can find this app on the AppStore here : https://itunes.apple.com/app/id817164332

 ## Basic principle
 Here is what the app currently does :